 The only thing Sloan left behind was a bucket list for Emily to complete.
-Sloan want her to go apple picking at night?
+Sloan wants her to go apple picking at night?
 Skinny dipping?
 Kiss a stranger?!
 The whole list has Emily nervous, but she’s convinced that finishing the list means finding Sloan.

-The bucket list has Emily, for the first time, going to parties by herself, making new friends and even has her falling in like with a cute boy, Frank Porter.
+The bucket list has Emily, for the first time, going to parties by herself, making new friends, and even has her falling in like with a cute boy, Frank Porter.

 But does the list actually lead Emily to Sloan?
 Gotta read it to find out!

 Do you like spies?
 Cute romances?
 Best friends who would do anything for each other?
 Well then, PLEASE READ THIS BOOK.

 Cammie Morgan isn’t your average teenage girl.
 First, her mom is the headmistress of a fancy all-girls school she attends.
 Second, that all girls’ school is actually a school for spies.